edoliberty/vector-search-class-notes/README.md

 1. Generalities
 	* Embeddings as an information bottleneck.
 Instead of learning end-to-end, use embeddings as an intermediate representation.
 	* Typical volumes of data and scalability.
-Embeddings are the only way to manage / access large databases
+Embeddings are the only way to manage / access large databases.
+Similarity search is cost effective.
 	* The embedding contract.
-The embedding extractor and embedding indexer agree on the meaning of the distance
+The embedding extractor and embedding indexer agree on the meaning of the distance.
+Separation of concerns.
 	* The vector space model in information retrieval
 	* Vector embeddings in machine learning

 1. Text embeddings
 	* 2-layer word embeddings.
 Word2vec and fastText, obtained via a factorization of a co-ocurrence matrix.
-Embedding arithmetic: king + woman - man = queen, which is already based on similairty search
+Embedding arithmetic: king + woman - man = queen, (already based on similairty search).
 	* Sentence embeddings: How to train, masked LM.
-Properties of sentence embeddings
+Properties of sentence embeddings.
-	* Large Language Models: reasoning as an emerging property of a LM and what happens when training set = the whole web
+	* Large Language Models: reasoning as an emerging property of a LM.
+What happens when training set = the whole web.

 1. Image embeddings
 	* Pixel structures of images.
-Early works on pixel indexing
+Early works on direct pixel indexing.
 	* Traditional CV models.
 Global descriptors (GIST).
-Local descriptors (SIFT and friends), direct indexing for image matching, pooling (Fisher, VLAD)
+Local descriptors (SIFT and friends).
+Direct indexing of local descriptors for image matching, local descriptor pooling (Fisher, VLAD).
 	* Convolutional Neural Nets.
 Off-the-shelf models.
 Trained specifically (constrastive learning, self-supervised learning).
 	* Advanced computer vision models

 1. Practical indexing
-	* How an index works: basic (search, add) and optional functionalities (snapshot, incremental add, remove)
+	* How an index works: basic functionalities (search, add).
+Optional functionalities: snapshot, incremental add, remove.
 	* k-NN search vs. range search
 	* Criteria: Speed / accuracy / memory usage / updateability / index construction time
 	* Computing platform: local / service / CPU / GPU